instantiator/blog-source/blog-site/content/post/you-too-can-llm.md

 #### Semantic functions

-Semantic Functions are imported from their Skill's directory.
+Semantic Functions are imported from their position in the skills directory tree.
 Each Skill has its own directory, and each function has a directory within there.

 In this solution, all Skills are grouped inside the `Skills` directory: